ggrevera/flutter_viking_student/README.md

    already open), and then select Commit from the Git menu.
    Enter 'finished assignment #3' in the Commit Message area, and then press Commit.
    If prompted for your email, enter it.
 Press the Commit button if asked about warnings.
+1. **Make a copy of your work.**
+   Others at GH&trade; have been hard at work on the gui and now it's ready!
+Before you add the new gui code to yours, make sure that you make a copy of the entire project directory (folder) _before_ you pull from the repo.
 1. To incorporate any changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
    This will update your code with any changes.